intel/zephyr.js/docs/ocf-ble.md

   hciconfig hci0 reset
   ```

-3. Look for your Arduino 101 advertisment
+3. Look for your Arduino 101 advertisement

   ```
   hcitool lescan